alexharri/website/posts/webgl-gradients.md

 return sum;
 ```

-The problem, then, is finding $L$, $S$, $A$ scalars for each sine wave that, when stacked, produce a nice-looking final wave.
+The problem, then, is finding $L$, $S$, $A$ values for each sine wave that, when stacked, produce a nice-looking final wave.

 In finding those values, I first create a "baseline wave" with the $L$, $S$, $A$ components set to values that feel right.
 I picked these values: